Automation12 min read

 ROI Calculation: RaaS vs. Purchase (Real Example)

-Let's say you're a mid-size injection molding shop running two shifts.
+Let's say you are a mid-size injection molding shop running two shifts.
 You need a cobot for machine tending to reduce labor and scrap.
-Here's the 3-year comparison:
+Here is the 3-year comparison:

 Scenario: Cobot Machine Tending